lostbean/docs-mcp/README.md

 **Example 1: Dynamically Searching a Git Repository (Tyk Docs)**

 This configuration tells the client to run the latest `@buger/probe-docs-mcp` package using `npx`, pointing it dynamically to the Tyk documentation repository.
+The `-y` argument automatically confirms the `npx` installation prompt.
+The `--toolName` and `--toolDescription` arguments customize how the search tool appears to the AI assistant.

 ```json
 {